Eawag-AppliedSystemAnalysis/Simstrat/tests/README.md

 .\run_testcase
 ~~~

-under linux to start a simulation with the executable "simstrat.exe" and the Simstrat configuration file "TestCase_LakeZurich.par".
-The results are stored in ´TestCases_Results´.
-The configuration file of AED2 "aed2.nml" is
-thereby called by the Simstrat configuration file.
+under linux to start a simulation with the executable "simstrat" and the Simstrat configuration file "TestCase_LakeZurich.par".
+The AED2 configuration file ("aed2.nml") is called by the Simstrat configuration file and the output of the simulation is stored in ´TestCases_Results´.

 To check whether changes in the source code caused changes in simulation output run: